 The University of Toronto has strong, sustained linkages with India, through research, scholarship, entrepreneurship, and the students who currently study here from the region – the second largest national group of international students on the University’s three campuses.
 U of T faculty members have active research collaborations with leading universities in India.
 Top areas for joint publication include medicine, biochemistry, genetics and molecular biology, physics and astronomy, and engineering.
 Our engagement with the Indian Institute of Technology – Bombay (IITB) is particularly robust, including student exchange, and a targeted focus on urban issues.
-With the support of Tata Trusts, U of T will be launching the University of Toronto Centre in India to catalyze a wide range of mutual opportunities (see Partnership Highlights).
-Initial foci will include urban issues and entrepreneurship.
+With the support of Tata Trusts, U of T recently launched the University of Toronto Centre in India to catalyze a wide range of mutual opportunities (see Partnership Highlights).
+Initial foci include urban issues and entrepreneurship.
 U of T’s engagement in the Indian Subcontinent is also guided in part by the President’s International Council, comprised of U of T faculty with expertise in the region.

 Please note: The regional pages on this website provide but a snapshot of the rich and deep relationships that the U of T community enjoys with many countries, institutions, communities and partners around the world.